Opening MS Paint

 Use a projector to display MS Paint on the screen.

-Introduce the main tools: pencil, brush, shapes, eraser and fill tool.
+Introduce the main tools: pencil, brush, shapes, eraser and fill.

-Explain that today we will learn how to use these tools to create our own drawings
+Teach the students how to use these tools to create their drawings.

 Demonstration:

-The teacher will show the students how to open the paint.
+The teacher will show the students how to open the MS Paint program.

-Show the toolbox, colour box and drawing area and how to make use of the tool to make a drawing.
+Show the toolbox, colour box and drawing area and how to make use of the tools to create a drawing.

-Brush Tool: Demonstrate different brush sizes and how to change colours.
+Brush tool: Demonstrate the use of different brush sizes and how to change colours.

 Encourage students to ask questions if they are unsure about anything.